-BosphorusSign22k, while OT distance regularization might boost top-3 and top-5 recognition performance in AUTSL.
+CNN-based SLR frameworks are prone to overfitting signer-specific features.
+The SLR aims to learn distinctive representations for different signs rather than the signer's identity.
+This study proposes an adversarial training-based feature disentanglement approach for signer-independent representation learning.
+Notably, a CNN encoder and LSTM network are trained with a signer classifier and various regularizers, such as KL divergence, OT distance, and MSE loss.
+The proposed training scheme is evaluated on two isolated Turkish sign language datasets, BosphorusSign22k and AUTSL.
+Quantitative and qualitative results show that the proposed approach facilitates signer independence.
+Ablation study shows that MSE loss regularizers can be effective in BosphorusSign22k, while OT distance regularization might boost top-3 and top-5 recognition performance in AUTSL.
 The qualitative analysis demonstrates that the proposed feature disentanglement mitigates the variance in sign embeddings due to signer differences.
-On the other hand, when deeper CNN encoders are used to extract spatial embeddings, the impact of the feature disentanglement diminishes compared to the state-of-the-art performances.
+On the other hand, when deeper CNN encoders are used to extract spatial embeddings, the impact of the feature disentanglement diminishes compared to the stateof-the-art performances.
 Therefore, the recognition performance of the proposed framework when deep spatial encoders are used could be considered a limitation.
 In addition, the proposed framework requires RGB input which requires high model complexity and memory during training.
 For this reason, the batch size might have to be chosen small due to memory limitations causing a slower convergence.
 In future work, we will consider generative models for feature disentanglement.
-GANs and VAEs can often be encountered for disentangled representation learning for images in literature.
-3D GAN and VAE architectures can be analyzed to disentangle spatiotemporal and signer-related features to achieve signer independence in the SLR applications.
+GANs and VAEs can often be encountered for disentangled representation learning for images in the literature.
+The 3D GAN and VAE architectures can be analyzed to disentangle spatiotemporal and signer-related features to achieve signer independence in the SLR applications.
 On the other hand, skeleton-based SLR frameworks are becoming ubiquitous, where skeleton joints with GCNs are used to learn a sign representation.
-Compared to RGB-based SLR frameworks, using skeleton joints might
+Compared to RGB-based SLR frameworks, using skeleton joints might alleviate the influence of the signer's appearance on the learned sign representation.
+However, in future study, we will investigate the possible signer dependency in skeleton-based SLR models.
+Finally, signer-independent SLR should also be studied for continuous sign language videos, where more than one sign is performed in one video.
+The continuous SLR requiring recognition and segmentation of multiple glosses in a video poses various challenges, including the recurring challenge of singer dependency.